SnehalChetan/oophp/README.md

 #### Object
 * Object is an instance or blueprint of a class
+* To create a new object a class called Instantiation.
+* Or It is the process of creating an instance of an object in memory

 #### Constructor
 * constructor called evry time a new object of class will be created or ininitialised.